NHSDigital/electronic-prescription-service-api-regression-tests/README.md

 ## Setup

 ### Environment Variables
 It is necessary to set some Environment variables in order to run any tests in your local environment.
-The tests will look for environment variables in the following order:
+The tests will look for environment variables in the following order
-(For security, the values will not be displayed here)
+(For security, the values will not be displayed here):
 1. `.env` file
 2. OS environment variable